-The structure of the article is as follows.
-Section 2 reviews the related literature and places the article in perspective, by comparing regulation with alternative mechanisms that can improve the informativeness of audits.
-In Section 3, we present the model, derive the first-best audit quality, and characterize the second-best audit standard to be chosen if audit quality is privately unobservable.
+The structure of the paper is as follows.
+Section 2 reviews the related literature and places the paper in perspective, by comparing regulation with alternative mechanisms that can improve the informativeness of audits.
+In Section 3 we present the model, derive the first-best audit quality, and characterize the second-best audit standard to be chosen if audit quality is privately unobservable.
 In Section 4, we analyze the optimal regulation when firms collude with auditors.
 Section 5 considers how the design of regulation is affected by economies of scope arising from the joint provision of auditing and consulting services.
-Section 6 concludes the article.
+Section 6 concludes.

-2 Related literature
+2. Related literature

 Our model is related to the microeconomic analysis of the auditor-firm relationship proposed by Dye (1993), where auditors can contribute to the efficient allocation of investment but the quality of their audits is unobservable, leading to a moral hazard problem.
-In contrast to Dye's model, however, in our setting this problem is not left to litigation between investors and accountants, but entrusted to regulation and its enforcement by public officials.6 The optimal regulatory response must take into
+In contrast to Dye's model, however, in our setting this problem is not left to litigation between investors and accountants, but entrusted to regulation and its enforcement by public officials.
+The optimal regulatory response must take into account its enforcement cost, as in Immordino and Pagano (2005).
+The result is a normative analysis of the regulation of the auditing profession, which takes into account the possible conflicts of interest of auditing firms, as well as the agency problems between managers and shareholders within client firms.